 The role of Lasallian Volunteer

-As a Lasallian Volunteer you will have the opportunity to support the focused and eager students of the College in a variety of ways.
+As a Lasallian Volunteer you will have the opportunity to support the students of the College in a variety of ways.
 Volunteers have the chance to get immersed in many aspects of school life.

 Support individual students and assist in classes with a range of subjects.